conda-forge/conda-forge.github.io/CODE_OF_CONDUCT.md

 # Eligibility

-Anyone from the community who is interested and able to do CoC Committee work is eligible to be nominated for the committee.
-New committee members can be nominated by any community member, including nominating themselves.

-## Overlap with Steering Council Membership

-CoC Committee members can also be on the conda-forge core team.
+CoC Committee members must be part of the conda-forge core team, with the exception of the Ombudsperson.

 # Ombudsperson

 The Code of Conduct Committee has an external ombudsperson to provide independent and impartial oversight of the committee.
 The ombudsperson is only involved in situations where the committee itself is particularly conflicted, or where the involved persons believe the committee is compromised in the current situation.
 The ombudsperson will always be someone external to the conda-forge community.

 Our external ombudsperson is TO BE NAMED of the TO BE NAMED PROJECT's Code of Conduct Committee.
 Please contact TO BE NAMED \<EMAIL ADDRESS\> if you believe that the committee is not doing what it should, or that it is biased in your situation.
 The Ombudsperson will work with you and the committee to resolve the situation.

 # Updating this Code of Conduct

-The conda-forge Organization's Code of Conduct can be updated by a [simple majority vote](#voting-and-decision-making) of the CoC Committee.
+The conda-forge Organization's Code of Conduct can be updated by the wider core team.
+The CoC Committee will be responsible for reviewing and updating the Code of Conduct as needed, and will propose changes to the wider core team for approval.

 # License